-Dayton, Ohio, Mass Shooting Reportedly Kills 7 In Nightclub Just Hours After El Paso Massacre Claimed 20 Lives
+Dayton, Ohio, Mass Shooting Reportedly Kills 7 At Nightclub Just Hours After El Paso Massacre Claimed 20 Lives

 Saturday night saw a second mass shooting in just over 12 hours in the United States, as reports out of Dayton, Ohio, said that shots were fired in bar in that city.
 According to a WHIO TV report, “as many as” seven people are dead in the horrific incident.

+Another report at 2:59 a.m. local time, from The Dayton Daily News, put the reported death toll at 10 people killed.

 In a police scanner broadcast, recorded and posted online to the site Broadcastify, officers can be heard saying that nine or 10 people may have been shot.
 Police were reportedly combing other bars in Dayton’s historic Oregon District for more victims.

-The reports of seven dead also originated in police scanner traffic and gave not been officially confirmed.
+The district is known for its active nightlife scene, with multiple nightclubs and restaurants.

 Derek Myers of YourNewsNet reported via Twitter that police described the shooter as a “heavy set white male wearing mask with several magazine clips and a rifle.”
 The Dayton Daily News reported at 2:24 a.m. local time that police were said to be searching for “a second possible shooter that may have left the area in a dark-colored Jeep.”

+The shooting took place in an area near Ned Peppers bar on 5th Street in Dayton, according to photojournalist Mathew Keys, reporting via his Twitter account.
+The bar posted on Twitter that all members of its staff were safe.

 Watch live updates on the Dayton shooting in the video stream below from the online Agenda Free TV.